RedFred7/dover_to_calais/README.md

 (the rest of the XML response from OpenCalais)
 </div>

+As can be observed, the callback (#to_calais) is trigerred after the rest of the code has been executed and only when the OpenCalais request has been completed.

 Of course, we can analyse more than one sources at a time:

     EM.run do